© 2024 New England Public Media

 Decades later, she caught a TV news story showing survivors standing with their lawyer.
 The memories of abuse flooded back — and she contacted an attorney in Framingham about taking legal action against the Diocese of Worcester.

-Skip Shea stands inside a building that was once known as the House of Affirmation, a treatment center in Whitinsville, Massachusetts, for pedophile priests.
+On July 6, 2023, Skip Shea stood inside a building that was once known as the House of Affirmation, a treatment center in Whitinsville, Massachusetts, for pedophile priests.
 It was run by the Diocese of Worcester.
-The state's charitable immunity cap got in the way of a lawsuit Shea filed against the diocese.
-The suit alleged a priest in the diocese sexually abused him when he was a minor.
+In 1974, when he was 14, Shea mowed the lawn here, and was abused inside the building by clergy.

 Nancy Eve Cohen